apache/flink/docs/content/docs/dev/table/concepts/overview.md

 ### Stateful Upgrades and Evolution

-Table programs that are executed in streaming mode are intended as *standing queries* that statically define an end-to-end pipeline.
+Table programs that are executed in streaming mode are intended as *standing queries* which means they are defined once and are continuously evaluated as static end-to-end pipelines.

 In case of stateful pipelines, any change to both the query or Flink's planner might lead to a completely different execution plan.
 This makes stateful upgrades and the evolution of table programs challenging